Construction and application of provable positive and exact cubature formulas: Provable Positive and Exact Least Squares Cubature Formulas

 \subsection{Positivity of Least Squares Cubature Formulas}

-First, two technical lemmas are presented.
-Together they enable us to show that the LS weights are all positive if a sufficiently large number of equidistributed data points is used.
+We start by presenting two technical lemmas, which will enable us to show that the LS weights are all positive if a sufficiently large number of equidistributed data points is used.

 \begin{lemma} Let $\Omega \subset \R^d$ be bounded and assume that

 Furthermore, let $(u_N)_{N \in \N}, (v_N)_{N \in \N} \subset \mathcal{F}_K(\Omega)$ and $u, v \in \mathcal{F}_K(\Omega)$ such that

 where $u,v: \Omega \to \R$ are assumed to be bounded.
 Then,